 - A maintenance, service, or safety inspection team

 - A loading or shipping team

-- A government body if road damage or poor signage contributed to an accident
+- A government body if road damage or poor signage contributed to the accident

-Depending on whose negligence caused your accident, and under what circumstances, any of these parties may be liable for your injuries.
+Depending on whose negligence caused your accident and under what circumstances, our firm may be able to hold any of these parties liable for your injuries in Cincinnati.

 Proving Truck Accident Negligence

-- Show that the breach of the duty of care caused your accident
+- The breach of the duty of care caused the accident.

-- Prove that your accident caused you to suffer damages of some sort—whether physical, financial, mental, or otherwise
+- The accident caused you to suffer damages of some sort—whether physical, financial, mental, or a combination of these.

 - Estimated future costs of medical care

 Our team at the Fitch Law Firm LLC will ensure no recoverable damages are left out of your case when we seek compensation.

 Time Restrictions on Filing Truck Accident Lawsuits in Ohio